Trends in e-mobility

 It is widely expected that smart charging will continue to emerge in popularity.
 Smart charging occurs where the price charged for e-vehicle charging varies according to the time of the day the vehicle is charged.

-The principle is that if the e-vehicle owner charges at a time where energy from the grid is in the least demand that they are given a discount.
+The principle is that if the e-vehicle owner charges at a time where energy from the grid is in the least demand, they are given a discount.
 Conversely, if electricity is used at peak times, it is charged at a relative premium.
 This strategy helps to manage peaks in grid demand by encouraging usage in the trough periods and makes e-vehicle ownership all the more cost-effective for owners.

 6) Development of product range